 How Can I Prepare for High Altitude

 Getting your body in great shape through physical training certainly helps prepare you for altitude.
 However, the ability to adjust quickly to the changing oxygen content is largely genetic.
-As the show, some people can climb Kilimanjaro in as little as 5 days (not recommended), while some still fail with 8 days.
-It is impossible to tell how well a prospective climber may fare in an oxygen deprived atmosphere until he or she is actually in it.
+Like the show, some people can climb Kilimanjaro in as little as 5 days (not recommended), while some still fail with 8 days.
+It is impossible to tell how well a prospective climber may fare in an oxygen-deprived atmosphere until he or she is actually in it.